 Alarum Technologies Ltd. Investors: Please Contact The Portnoy Law Firm To Recover Your Losses; April 15, 2025 Deadline To File Lead Plaintiff Motion

-LOS ANGELES, April 07, 2025 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises Alarum Technologies Ltd. ("Alarum" or the "Company") (NASDAQ: ALAR) investors of a class action representing investors that bought securities between March 14, 2024 and August 26, 2024 , inclusive (the "Class Period").
+NEW YORK, April 11, 2025 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises Alarum Technologies Ltd. ("Alarum" or the "Company") (NASDAQ: ALAR) investors of a class action representing investors that bought securities between March 14, 2024 and August 26, 2024 , inclusive (the "Class Period").
 Alarum investors have until April 15, 2025 to file a lead plaintiff motion.

 Investors are encouraged to contact attorney Lesley F. Portnoy , by phone 310-692-8883 or email : ... , to discuss their legal rights, or click here to join the case.
 The Portnoy Law Firm can provide a complimentary case evaluation and discuss investors' options for pursuing claims to recover their losses.